Megaparsec tutorial

 expecting port number

-Another primitive is called hidden
+Another primitive is called hidden.
+If label renames things, hidden

 just removes them altogether.
 Compare: